ThakurJyoti05/HelloWorld/README.md

 # Problem Statement:
-1. Create a HelloWorld app in NodeJs and push the code on github.
+1. Create a HelloWorld app in NodeJs and push the code on Git Hub.
-2. Setup the secure infrastructure for the App on AWS and host that app on Infrastructure.
+2. Set up the secure infrastructure for the App on AWS and host that app on Infrastructure.
-3. Setup Ngnix to serve the application on port 80.
+3. Set up Ngnix to serve the application on port 80.
-4. Install the SSL certificate from Lets Encrypt on the app and use the domain name "yourname".signiance.com.
-You can share the endpoint of your server or loadbalancer with me during review and I will map it with the domain.
+4. Install the SSL certificate from Lets Encrypt on the app and use the domain name "your name".signiance.com.
+You can share the endpoint of your server or load balancer with me during review and I will map it with the domain.
-5. Create a CI/CD pipleine for the app using tools of your choice.
+5. Create a CI/CD pipeline for the app using tools of your choice.
-6. It shouild build and deploy the code on push.
+6. It should build and deploy the code on push.
 7. Changes should be visible on the above URL.
 8. Document the assignment and share your learning.